All Episodes

 There is the precedence for it.

-Uh there will be a court fight that would ensue.
+There will be a court fight that would ensue.

 The likelihood of judge shopping would be real.

-And many of the members of this gang, MS 13 on Long Island, are illegal immigrants.
+And many of the members of this gang, MS-13 on Long Island, are illegal immigrants.

-Uh Fox had a report that there was uh three suspects arrested following a bat and knife attack outside of a Burger King restaurant, and by the way, a pretty well-known area in New York uh on Long Island that I used to live.
+Fox had a report that there were three suspects arrested following a bat and knife attack outside of a Burger King restaurant.

-Anyway, goes on to say that two of the three were previously held by Homeland Security, but were ordered released by federal judges.
+Anyway, it goes on to say that two of the three were previously held by Homeland Security, but were ordered released by federal judges.

 That's why judgeships matter.